Skip to content

 • Year 4

 Year four of the Clemson DVM Program, referred to as the Clerkship Program, will provide students with hands-on clinical training across the spectrum of veterinary workplace environments and clientele.
 Clinical rotations (i.e. Clerkships) throughout the year will take place at approved off-campus clinical sites located throughout South Carolina and surrounding areas.
 During the clerkship experience, students will perform all the essential activities expected of a general practitioner.
-Workplace training will occur with the entire clinical team including DVMs, LVTs, practice managers, and client support specialists.
+Workplace training will occur with the entire clinical team including DVMs, LVTs, practice managers and client support specialists.
 Supervision of the entire training process is provided by the on-site veterinarians and Clemson CVM clinical faculty members.

-Clinical Affiliate sites (approved partner practices for clinical training) include practices and experiences in all corners of the state, encompassing all types of veterinary practice.
+Clinical Training Network sites (approved partner practices for clinical training) include practices and experiences in all corners of the state, encompassing all types of veterinary practice.
 These practices are organized by geographic hubs shown below on the state map.
 Students can select and rank their choices for clerkship experiences based on geographic location and career goals.
 Scheduling the 44 weeks of clerkship rotations will be completed with consideration for students to live near home and/or family support, thus reducing financial burden when possible.

 Additional Links